haleychen/codepath/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Added a scroll view About Me page (just wanted to try out scroll view)

 ## Video Walkthrough